marina601/discover-malta/TESTING.md

 ## Contact Page

  - Go to the "Contact Page", the user will be presented with a contact form
- - If the user is logged-in, user's full name and email address will be pre-filled.
+ - If the user is logged-in, the user's full name and email address will be pre-filled.
- - Try to submit an empty form, confirm the form is asking for full name
+ - Try to submit an empty form, confirm the form is asking for the full name
- - Fill in the name and press submit button, confirm the form is asking for email address
+ - Fill in the name and press submit button, confirm the form is asking for an email address
  - Enter an invalid email address and press submit button, confirm the form is asking for a valid email address
  - Enter full name and a valid email address, press submit button, confirm a validation message asking the user to select a subject.
- - User may choose to select a subject from the drop-down menu or write their own.
+ - Users may choose to select a subject from the drop-down menu or write their own.
  - Select the subject, full name and email, click on submit button, confirm a custom validation message is displayed asking the user to enter at least 10 characters"
  - Once all the input fields have been correctly completed, click on the "Submit" button.
- - Confirm the user is being re-directed to the "Hope Page" and toast notification tells the user somebody will be in touch soon.
+ - Confirm the user is being re-directed to the "Hope Page" and the toast notification tells the user somebody will be in touch soon.
  - At this instance, 2 emails are generated at the backend.
- - One email is sent to the user telling them their message has been recieved.
+ - One email is sent to the user telling them their message has been received.
- - The othe email is sent to the admin user giving them all the information filled out in the "Contact Form"
+ - The other email is sent to the admin user giving them all the information filled out in the "Contact Form"
  - Click on the "Go Back" button, confirm the user is being re-directed to the "Home Page".

 ##### back to [content](#table-of-content)

 ## Registration

-  - Go to create registration page, confirm the form is displayed correctly.
+  - Go to the Registration page, confirm the form is displayed correctly.
   - Placeholders are present for each input field and  * indicates all the required fields
   - Try to press register, without filling in the form.
 Confirm custom message appears to inform the user what field they should enter.
-  - Try to enter a firstname, but nothing else, confirm the custom message appears to tell the user which field needs to be entered next.
+  - Try to enter the first name, but nothing else, confirm the custom message appears to tell the user which field needs to be entered next.
-  - Try enter an invalid email address, confirm the custom message tells the user what is missing.
+  - Try to enter an invalid email address, confirm the custom message tells the user what is missing.
   - Try to enter the email address which already exists and all other required information, confirm a message tells the user the account with this email address already exists.
   - Confirm phone_number input accepts only numbers
-  - Try to create a new account with all require informanion, but two passwords that do not match, confirm that the flash message appears informing the user that the passwords entered do not match.
+  - Try to create a new account with all required information, but two passwords that do not match, confirm that the flash message appears informing the user that the passwords entered do not match.

   ![password-validation](readme-files/images/password-validation.png)

-  - Try to enter a matching password which is less then 8 characters long, confirm a cutom validation message tells the user the parametars of the password lenght.
+   - Try to enter a matching password that is less than 8 characters long, confirm a custom validation message tells the user the parameters of the password length.
   - Create a new account with a new username and 2 passwords that match, confirm the user is beign redirected to `/accounts/login/?command=verification&email=' + email`.
-  - Cutom message appears on the page telling the user that varification email has been sent.
-The use also has an option to login if they already verifyed their registration
+   - Custom message appears on the page telling the user that a verification email has been sent.
+The user also has an option to log in if they already verified their registration.

   ![activation](readme-files/images/activation.png)

   - At this instance a custom url is generated  using `urlsafe_base64_encode(force_bytes(user.pk))` and `default_token_generator.make_token(user)` which is inserted inside the `account_activation.html` template, which is sent out to the user.
-  - Confirm the email has been recieved with an activation click.
+  - Confirm the email has been received with an activation click.
-  - Login to Admin panel, confirm the user has been created but in not activated yet.
+  - Login to Admin panel, confirm the user has been created but is not activated yet.
-  - Click on the activation link, confirm the user has been redirected to the Login Page and toast notification appers, telling the user their accunt has been activated.
+  - Click on the activation link, confirm the user has been redirected to the Login Page and a toast notification appears, telling the user their account has been activated.
   - Login to Admin Panel to confirm.
   - Click on the UserProfile inside the Admin Panel and confirm the User Profile has been automatically generated upon registration.
-  - Go back to the login page and confirm the user is able to login with new login details.
+   - Go back to the login page and confirm the user can log in with new login details.
-  - Confirm toast notifaction tells the user they are now logged in and redirects the user to the Home Page
+  - Confirm toast  notification tells the user they are now logged in and redirects the user to the Home Page
   - Confirm the user icon changes to the default user avatar in the navigation.
-  - Click on the user avator, confirm dropdown menu displays links only to profile and logout.
+  - Click on the user avatar, confirm dropdown menu displays links only to profile and logout.
   - Click on the Profile Page and confirm the Profile Page is personalized to the newly created user.

   ![profile-page](readme-files/images/tablet-profile-new-user.png)

   - On the registration page,  click the login button, confirm that it takes the user to the login page.
   - Above steps have been repeated on mobile and tablet devices.
 No changes to this page layout across the different screen sizes.
-  - When the account is being created I am also creating a username by: `username = email.split("@")[0] + last_name`, event though at this moment in time I am not using username variable for anything, Django expects it in their default User Model.
+  - When the account is being created I am also creating a username by: `username = email.split("@")[0] + last_name`, even though at this moment in time I am not using username variable for anything, Django expects it in their default User Model.
   - As a logged-in user, try to access the Login Page by modifying the URL, confirm the user has been redirected to their profile page and toast notification informs the user they are already registered.
- - After your account has been activated, try to click on the link again, confirm the user is being redirected to the profile page, error message telling them the activation link is invalid and alert message telling the user they have alredy registered.
+ - After your account has been activated, try to click on the link again, confirm the user is being redirected to the profile page, error message telling them the activation link is invalid and alert message telling the user they have already registered.

- - I have modifyed the base Django User Model to allow the user to login with their email address, as usernames get forgotten very often and not being able to login to the site because the user forgot their username is a poor user experience.
+ - I have modified the base Django User Model to allow the user to log in with their email address, as usernames get forgotten very often and not being able to login to the site because the user forgot their username is a poor user experience.

 ##### back to [content](#table-of-content)